CarolinaTorrente/CarolinaTorrente/README.md

 ### Hello! 👋
-My name is Carolina Torrente, I'm from Spain and I'm studying Data Science and Engineering (in english)
+My name is Carolina Torrente, I'm from Spain/France and I'm studying Data Science and Engineering (in english)

 ## SKILLS